 A Referral Network in healthcare refers to a structured system of collaborative relationships among healthcare professionals, including doctors, specialists, hospitals, and clinics, aimed at providing comprehensive and coordinated patient care.
 Within this network, healthcare providers can refer patients to more specialized services or experts that best meet their individual needs, ensuring continuity of care and optimal patient outcomes.

 Referral Networks play a crucial role in the healthcare system by enhancing the quality of patient care through increased access to a variety of healthcare services and professionals.
+At national scale, referral intelligence reconstructs these networks from the ordered sequence of medical claims — mapping who refers to whom, at what volume, and how patterns shift over time.
 These networks facilitate a seamless transition of care from one provider to another, ensuring that patients receive timely and appropriate medical interventions.
 By fostering collaboration among healthcare providers, referral networks strive to reduce redundancies and inefficiencies, ultimately improving healthcare outcomes and patient satisfaction.

 Moreover, by promoting an integrated care model, referral networks help optimize healthcare resources, reduce unnecessary tests and procedures, and lower overall healthcare costs.
 This efficient coordination is essential for addressing complex medical conditions that require multidisciplinary approaches, thereby contributing to a more effective and patient-centered healthcare system.